Whit Taylor (cartoonist)

 Whit Taylor is an American cartoonist.

-Taylor grew up in New Jersey and is based in New York, where she works as a Public Health Professional.
+Taylor grew up in New Jersey and is based in New York.
+She has a background in public health, having earned a MPH and then worked in public health.
 She pursued film before turning to comics after attending a number of comics conventions and shows.
-She has contributed to The Comics Beat, The Comics Journal, and other comics news outlets.
+She has contributed to The Comics Beat, The Comics Journal, and other comics news outlets, including The Nib.
 In 2014 she was a juror for the Ignatz Awards.